simonharnqvist/HEADSS2/README.md

 ## Intallation

 To be made available using pip or conda.
+For now, use the provided requirements.txt or environment.yml files.

 ## Requirements